drb1972/pdsb4g/README.md

 # pdsb4g
 PDS Bridge for GIT

-Utility to synchronize zOS PArticionaet DataSets (PDS) with a GitHub repo automatically and bi-directional
+Utility to synchronize zOS Particioned DataSets (PDS) with a GitHub repo automatically and bi-directional

 Requirements:
 - Windows